victhepythonista/crawlfish/README.md

 	 Has regex support when searching for text matches and atribute values
 -  <a href="https://github.com/victhepythonista/crawlfish/blob/main/crawlfish/crawler/website_report.py" target="_blank">WebsiteReport </a>
 -  <a href="https://github.com/victhepythonista/crawlfish/blob/main/crawlfish/crawler/crawler.py" target="_blank">UrlsCrawler</a>
-	For generic web scraping programs that scrap urls from a list ot file containing the urls line by line
+	For generic web scraping programs that scrap urls from a list or file containing the urls line by line
 -  <a href="https://github.com/victhepythonista/crawlfish/blob/main/crawlfish/crawler/save.py" target="_blank">ListDataSaver</a>
 	Used to save data in a list into different forms ie .xlsx , .csv , .JSON .
 	 Created to fill the need of having to create/copy a saving function every time you make a new web scraper .
 The catch is that the data should be in a specific format -> **format [ [ header1,header2 ] , [ data1 , data2 ],......... ]**